JACK RICO

 For more than two decades, I have focused on how Latino culture influences and reshapes American entertainment, who gets to tell those stories, and what those changes mean for Hollywood and Latino audiences.

-Today, my wife and business partner, Jacqueline Hernández, and I lead New Majority Ready, where we work with companies, leaders and creators trying to understand multicultural America and future-proof their businesses.
-I oversee New Majority Storytelling, the company’s creative arm, where I develop multicultural intellectual property and content ideas for film, television and digital platforms.
+I oversee New Majority Storytelling, the company’s creative arm, where I develop multicultural programming for a mainstream America, plus content ideas for film, television and digital platforms.

-In late 2024, I appeared in ABC News’ primetime special Latinos in Hollywood: Owning Our Destiny, as a featured guest discussing the history and significance of Latino representation in American film.
-Brown & Black, the award-winning podcast I created and co-hosted, also aired two episodes on CUNY TV about AI and Afro-Latino culture in entertainment.
+In late 2024, I appeared in ABC News’ primetime special “Latinos in Hollywood: Owning Our Destiny”, discussing the history and significance of Latino representation in American cinema.

-My interviews have included Aubrey Plaza, Cameron Diaz, George Lopez, Beyoncé, Guillermo del Toro, and Grammy CEO Harvey Mason Jr.amongst others.
+My interviews have included Aubrey Plaza, Cameron Diaz, George Lopez, Beyoncé, Guillermo del Toro, and Grammy CEO Harvey Mason Jr., amongst others.

-My television career began as a founding anchor of Univision 41’s Al Despertar, New York City’s first Spanish-language morning newscast.
-Years later I hosted NBC and Telemundo’s Emmy-nominated Consumer 101 for two seasons.
+My television career began as a founding anchor of Univision 41’s “Al Despertar,” New York City’s first Spanish-language morning newscast.
+Years later, I hosted NBC and Telemundo’s Emmy-nominated “Consumer 101” for two seasons.

 I also founded and served as the inaugural chair of ¡Viva Broadway!, The Broadway League’s national audience-development partnership with Latino audiences.
-I later taught Entertainment Journalism as an Adjunct Professor at Montclair State University.
+I later taught Entertainment Journalism as an adjunct professor at Montclair State University.

 “They say that the best thing in life is to marry the thing you're the best at with the thing you love the most.” - JR